 Remember, in scholastic contests, when a player “excessively swings” their elbows, at a minimum, a violation should be ruled even if NO CONTACT is made.
 If the contact is the result of excessive swinging prior to the official stopping play (for a violation) then a flagrant foul may be ruled – unless the contact is judged to be “slight of nature.”

-In previous years officials would have been correct in penalizing with a player control foul for penalizing rebounders for contacting defenders with their elbows, when pivoting to release an outlet pass.
+In previous years officials would have been correct in ruling a player control foul for penalizing rebounders for contacting defenders with their elbows, when pivoting to release an outlet pass.
 This should be at a minimum be ruled intentional – with the possibility of being flagrant, based on the “excessive nature” of the swinging.

 Ask your partner(s) for help with these types of plays.